joenix/post-bridge/README.md

 # post-bridge

-> a sample post message for cross sandbox.
+> A sample package for easily to post message between Pages and iFrames

 ## get started